 However, if the irritation continues, it may mean that the appliance is fitted poorly or broken.
-In that case, it’s time for a trip to your dentist or orthodontist to make sure everything is working correctly.
+In that case, it’s time for a trip to your dentist to make sure everything is working correctly.

 Cigarette smoke contains 3000+ toxic chemicals, the majority of which are known to irritate the gums.